TRAVEL AGENT FAQ'S

 No, it does not cost money to get a quote from Foot in the Explore Travel.
 Simply fill out our online form or give us a call, and one of our travel agents will be happy to provide you with a free quote for your trip.
 We look forward to helping you plan the perfect vacation!
 For more details, feel free to contact us at shana@footintheexplore.com.

-Foot in the Explore Travel covers a wide range of destinations worldwide.
-We specialize in planning and booking your dream trip to any destination you desire.
-Whether you're looking for a European getaway, a beach vacation, or a cruise, we've got you covered.
-For more details, feel free to contact us at shana@footintheexplore.com.
+Foot in the Explore Travel can help you with a wide range of destinations worldwide.
+Whether you're dreaming of a European getaway, a beach vacation, or a cruise, we've got you covered.
+For more details, contact us at shana@footintheexplore.com.

 Yes!
 If you don’t have it through a work plan or another plan, Emergency Medical is a must.
 One trip on a cobblestone street in Europe could land you in a hospital needing stitches or even surgery to set a bone.
 Planning to travel with the kids?
 Cancellation insurance is invaluable if you have to cancel that $10,000 trip to Disney if one of the kids suddenly gets an ear infection and cannot fly.
 There are so many scenarios that are covered by insurance.
 We don’t want you to ever have to use it, but we have seen a few instances where it was needed.
 We strongly recommend that everyone travels with comprehensive insurance for their security.